Nooru Janmaku

 Nooru Janmaku (ನೂರು ಜನ್ಮಕು) is a 2010 Indian Kannada language romantic drama film written and directed by Nagathihalli Chandrashekar and produced by Vinay Lad.
 Nagathihalli's usual associate Mano Murthy is the music composer for the film.
-The film stars newcomer Santhosh along with Aindrita Ray and Adarsh Balakrishna of Iqbal fame.
+The film stars newcomer Aryan Santhosh along with Aindrita Ray and Adarsh Balakrishna of Iqbal fame.
 The film deals with the recession as the backdrop.
 Santosh Rai Pathaje is the cinematographer for the film.

 The film released on 21 May 2010 across Karnataka and set high expectations for its storyline and some controversies.
 However upon release, the film generally met with negative reviews from the critics and audience.

 Plot

 Vinyas (Aryan), an architect, loses his job due to a huge recession in the economy.
 With the help of his friend Hanumanthu (Sharan), he sets up his own office and hires a brilliant interior architect Drushti (Aindrita).
 The team performs some high-profile work and soon gets popular.
 Vinyas develops love towards Drushti, which she does not reciprocate, as she is already in love with Jeevan (Aadarsh).
 Seeing the developments, Drushti quits the company and moves out with Jeevan and sets up her own business.
 Dejected by love, Vinyas begin to lose interest in his business and incurs a huge loss.
 Later, he recovers and revamps his business successfully.
 In one of the architectural conferences, he meets Drushti and Jeevan again, who are now doing well.
 They achieve a second place at the competition, with Vinyas obtaining the first prize.
 However, Vinyas sacrifices his prize and ensures Drushti gets the award instead.
 He walks out in deep satisfaction that he sacrificed with good intention.